Why Naída Link hearing aid is a logical option for bimodal CI users

 Significantly improved music perception.
 As a musician, specifically a bass player, it would be very challenging for me to play in my band.
 With the CI alone, I can detect a semi-tone for all notes above middle C (256 Hz).
 However, below middle C, I need larger and larger differences between notes to detect a difference.
 The semi-tone is the smallest interval of Western music and perception is critical for a musician.
 Adding the hearing aid helps me to perceive semi-tones below middle C.

-Reduced auditory deprivation in the non-implanted ear which would allow me to be implanted in this ear sometime in the future.
+Reduced auditory deprivation in the non-implanted ear.
+This would allow me to be implanted in this ear sometime in the future.

 Additional benefits of bimodal hearing include improved speech understanding and enhanced localization abilities, although I personally have not observed these benefits.
 This is not surprising considering that people with CI’s or significant hearing losses in general are a very heterogenous group with large differences in performance.